-You know, since he was the guy and all, but on the day I was formally introduced to Daniel’s bestie as “THE girl” it was me in the button down Oxford and red paisley slip knot.
+I guess I thought he’d be wearing the tie, you know, since he was the guy and all, but on the day I was formally introduced to my my then-boyfriend-now-husband’s best friend it was me wearing the button down Oxford and red paisley slip knot.

-Wait, I’m pretty sure Daniel has never said “bestie” in his life.
-Well, let’s just pretend mmmkay?
-I had to wear the tie after all!
-The three of us chatted in front of the lobster tank, then I scuttled away to the kitchen to scarf down Pappadeaux’s famous Blackened Oyster & Shrimp fondue before my next shift.
+The three of us chatted in front of the lobster tank, then I scuttled away to the kitchen to scarf down Pappadeaux’s famous Blackened Oyster & Shrimp fondue before my next server shift.

-In this homemade adaptation of what is hands down my favorite dish from those days, I’ve paired blackened shrimp, sweet scallops, wild mushrooms and tender spinach.
+In this homemade adaptation of my favorite shrimp fondue, I’ve paired blackened shrimp, sweet scallops, wild mushrooms and tender spinach.
 Everything is folded into a white wine cream sauce, then topped with melty cheese.
 Yummo!

 For the sauce/base:

 - 6 tbsp flour (sprouted flour and gluten-free cassava flour work pretty well.
 The sauce is thicker with the cassava so it won't simmer like the original version when heated on low, but it will work)

 - 1 ½ cups white or yellow onion (diced)